 Intimidation - To intentionally say or do something which would cause a person of ordinary sensibilities to be fearful of bodily harm.
 (Currently, this crime category only applies to hate crimes.)

-Hate Crimes – Any crime that manifests evidence that the victim was intentionally selected because of the victim's actual or perceived race; religion; gender; sexual orientation; national origin/ethnicity ,religion, gender identity, or physical/mental disabilities.
+Hate Crimes –A hate crime is a criminal offense committed against a person or property which is motivated, in whole or in part, by the offender's bias.
+Any crime that manifests evidence that the victim was intentionally selected because of the victim's actual or perceived race; religion; gender; sexual orientation; national origin, ethnicity, religion, gender identity, or physical/mental disabilities.
 This includes murder and nonnegligent manslaughter, negligent manslaughter, sex offenses, nonforcible sex offenses, robbery, aggravated assault, burglary, motor vehicle theft, arson, and also larceny-theft, simple assault, intimidation, and destruction/damage/ vandalism.

-as color of skin, eyes, and/or hair, facial features genetically transmitted which distinguish them as a distinct division
+of skin, eyes, and/or hair, facial features genetically transmitted which distinguish them as a distinct division of humankind,

-or female.
-Gender bias is a Clery Act specific term that is not found in the FBI's Hate Crime Data Collection Guidelines.
+female.
+(Gender bias is a Clery Act specific term that is not found in the FBI's Hate Crime Data Collection Guidelines).

 relating to a person who identifies as a different gender from their gender as assigned at birth.